-- CA 1.
-Relocations are not considered removal during review.
-Please clarify the need to revise the two code sections 25-8-641 and 642. - CA 2.
+- CA 2.
 Potential relocations need to be reviewed prior to PUD approval if this option is proposed by the PUD.
-Please provide a full tree survey including these potential transplant trees along with a feasibility report from the tree moving company and the potential planting plan to confirm that what is being offered by the PUD is sound for future redevelopment. - CA 3.
+Please provide a full tree survey including these potential transplant trees along with a feasibility report from the tree moving company and the potential planting plan to confirm that what is being offered by the PUD is sound for future redevelopment. - Update 1: Comment pending.
+In order for staff to be able to support the proposal for superiority for the preservation or relocation of all heritage trees, then this issue will need to be resolved with the PUD and not wait until applications for development are submitted.

+- CA 3.
 Staff does not currently support the modification to 25-2 Subchapter E 2.2.2B 1 Planting Zone reduction in size to 6 feet from back of curb.
-Please provide additional information as to how this is superior to current code of 8 feet for street tree plantings and their success as required along the internal circulation routes within the PUD.
+Please provide additional information as to how this is superior to current code of 8 feet for street tree plantings and their success as required along the internal circulation routes within the PUD. - Update 1: Comment pending.
+The City arborist and staff continue to not support this smaller planting area as it does not meet minimum current code.
+Please revise to included larger areas.